Medical Examiner’s Office Procedures for Possible Infectious Disease Cases Including COVID-19

 The pathologist and autopsy technicians performing the exam follow Centers for Disease Control (CDC) guidelines when collecting swab and tissue specimens in addition to those collected during routine autopsies.
 Following the exam, the specimens collected are transported to the Washington State Department of Health Public Health Laboratory in Shoreline, WA for testing.

-The results of the tests are distributed to the CDC, SCMEO, and Snohomish Health District.
+The results of the tests are distributed to the CDC, SCMEO, and Snohomish County Health Department.
 The final cause of death, as determined by the SCMEO pathologist, is then released to the decedent’s next-of-kin.